Speaking the language of faith

 It's a quick commute to a job that's actually very far from home.

-The 23-year-old Minnesota native teaches English to children in Malaysia at the Grace Center, a program run by the Basel Christian Church of Malaysia.
-This Lutheran World Federation partner is one of four Lutheran bodies in the country, with more than 100 congregations and nearly 60,000 members.
+The 23-year-old, originally from Minnesota and an ELCA member, teaches English to children in Malaysia at the Grace Center, a program run by the Basel Christian Church of Malaysia.
+This Lutheran World Federation partner is one of four Lutheran bodies in the country, with over 100 congregations and nearly 60,000 members.

-Her students, ages six to ten years of age, eagerly soak up their lessons.
+Her students, ages 6 to 10, eagerly soak up their lessons.
 So does Erika, who considers herself as much a student as a teacher.

 She's learning Malay, the local language, with enthusiastic tutoring from the children in her classes.

 Part of learning a new language, Erika has discovered, is being open to the uniqueness of each person speaking the language and to the nuances of the culture that frame the words.

 Taking that step asks that Erika invest in one-on-one relationships with her students -- a task the Luther College graduate relishes.